ice-wm/man/icewm-preferences.md

     Place workspace pager on top row when using dual-height taskbar.

+- **TaskBarWorkspacesLimit**=""

+    Limit the number of taskbar workspaces buttons which are shown on the workspaces pane of the taskbar.
+If the numeric value has a `p` suffix then the limitation is in pixels.
+A `%` suffix limits by percentage of desktop width.
+By default a `B` suffix is assumed for number of buttons.

 - **TaskBarUseMouseWheel**=1

     Enable mouse wheel cycling over workspaces and task buttons in taskbar.